sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Outcomes:**
     - Close out remaining issues, and make searcher querying Zoekt the default path for structural search.
 - **Work log:**
+    - 2021-01-28: Benchmarked the new path and made it the default after looking at the results.
+There are a couple of minor concerns we can improve, and possibly explore structural search support for unindexed repositories.
+Other than that, we have a head start on [RFC 254](https://docs.google.com/document/d/1_m63fsBMAtqaq3GA_aMzKUPxD3yxTy8d12lJE6qN6PU/edit#) which was published early this week.

 ### Refactor search query parsing
 - **Owner(s):** Juliana